-Allen- This is similar to Torx with all its characteristics but rarely used in woodworks.
+Allen- This is similar to Torx with all its characteristics but is rarely used in woodwork.

 Robertson- It’s quite rare but also known as a square drive.
 It does not cam-out and is very easy to use.

-A drill bit is the best option to drill wood due to its versatility over driving bits.
+A drill bit is the best wood-grained option due to its versatility over driving bits.
 Also, bits are more available and easier to lay hands on than driving bits.

 Section 2: Prepare the tools we need.